Newton's method for nonlinear mappings into vector bundles: An Affine Covariant Damping Strategy

 \section{An Affine Covariant Damping Strategy}

-In the following we want to develop a method that can also deal with initial values $x_0 \in \X$ that are not sufficiently close to the solution.
-Especially in Newton's method applied in optimization on Riemannian manifolds some strategies including BFGS, Levenberg-Marquardt and trust region methods were introduced, see e.g. \cite{bertsekas2014constrained,dennis1996numerical,smith2014optimization}.
-In a linear setting it is well-known that \textit{damped Newton methods} are one way to globalize the convergence of Newton's method (\cite{bertsekas2014constrained, dennis1996numerical,izmailov2014newton,Lang,ortega2000iterative}).
-Here, the step size of the Newton direction is scaled by a factor $\lambda \in (0,1]$.
-Bortoli et. al. provided a damped Newton's method to solve the problem of finding singularities of vector fields defined on Riemannian manifolds in \cite{EfficientDampedNewton, DampedNewton}, where A damping factor $\lambda$ is chosen by a linear line search together with a merit function.
+To obtain convergence from remote initial guesses, Newton's method is typically equipped with a globalization strategy.
+Especially in Newton's method applied in optimization some strategies including BFGS, Levenberg-Marquardt and trust region methods were introduced, see e.g. \cite{bertsekas2014constrained,dennis1996numerical,smith2014optimization}.
+In a linear setting it is well-known that \textit{damped Newton methods} are one way to globalize the convergence of Newton's method (cf. \cite{bertsekas2014constrained, dennis1996numerical,izmailov2014newton,ortega2000iterative}).
+Here, the step size of the Newton direction is scaled by a factor $\alpha \in (0,1]$.
+In Newton's method applied in optimization on Riemannian manifolds some strategies including damping and trust region methods were introduced, see e.g. \cite{EfficientDampedNewton, absil2007trust}.

 We will also use a damping strategy to globalize our method.
 The choice of the damping factor is more geometrically motivated here and follows an affine covariant strategy in the spirit of Deuflhard \cite{Deuflhard}.
-Since we will not use any Riemannian metric, our way of globalization also works for non-Riemannian manifolds.
-To prepare the choice of our damping factor, we first define a so called \textit{Newton path}.
-Our strategy will then be to follow this path by suitably scaling down the Newton directions until the local convergence area of Newton's method is reached.
+Our way of globalization works for a manifold $\X$, equipped with the Banach-type metrics from Section~\ref{sec:metric}.
+In our algorithm we only have to evaluate local norms $\|\cdot\|_x$ on tangent spaces, the evalution of $d_\X$ and also of norms $\|\cdot\|_{E_y}$ on $\E$ is not needed.